jnozzi/cocoadev.com/markdown/AutoDoc.md

 ----

-*Is General/AutoDoc dead?
+*Is AutoDoc dead?
 Its last update was almost a year ago.
-(It is now 5/1/02) --General/MichaelMcCracken*
+(It is now 5/1/02) --MichaelMcCracken*

 ----

-See General/DocoaBrowser; It is possible that the latest version is 2.0b8 per (the URL at the head of this page seems to be 404)..
+See DocoaBrowser; It is possible that the latest version is 2.0b8 per (the URL at the head of this page seems to be 404)..

 == Hipnoterapi Surabaya ==